Conformation

 This class perfects all elements of AKC novice obedience.
 Instruction covers beginning jumping, retrieving a dumbbell, target games, position change exercises, and rally maneuvers.

-Prerequisite: Team should be able to perform all AKC novice exercises.
+Prerequisite: Same as Novice Obedience.
+Additionally, students should be able to perform all AKC novice exercises.

 This class continues to proof heeling and develop, jumping, retrieving, and position changes into complete AKC open exercises.
 Based on goals of the students, foundation skills for directed jumping, go outs, signals, glove marks, and scent articles will be developed.